Angina (an-JI-nuh or AN-juh-nuh) is chest pain or discomfort that occurs if an area of your heart muscle doesn't get enough oxygen-rich blood.

-Angioplasty opens blocked or narrowed coronary arteries.
-During angioplasty, a thin tube with a balloon or other device on the end is threaded through a blood vessel to the narrowed or blocked coronary artery.
+PCI opens blocked or narrowed coronary arteries.
+During PCI, a thin tube with a balloon or other device on the end is threaded through a blood vessel to the narrowed or blocked coronary artery.

 Once in place, the balloon is inflated to push the plaque outward against the wall of the artery.
 This widens the artery and restores blood flow.